beberlei/DoctrineCodeGenerator/README.md

 ## Idea

 Using [nikics PHP Parser](https://github.com/nikic/PHP_Parser) library we generate code using an AST.
-The code is generated from a set of input sources.
-Events are triggered when code blocks are generated:
+The code is generated from a set of input sources, usually during the "onStartGeneration" event.
+Events are subsequently triggered when code blocks are generated:

+* StartGeneration
 * Class
 * Property
 * Method